From the founder: we came, we saw, we got roped into a participatory role-play for the first time since university!

 Who we’re celebrating this International Women’s Day

-In a meeting just before Christmas 2021, One Day’s all-woman office team began to develop a new workshop to celebrate International Women’s Day.
+In a meeting just before Christmas 2021, One Day’s all-woman office team began to develop a new Significant Women workshop for International Women’s Day.
 We already have a number of female-focused workshops.
 Florence Nightingale, Grace Darling and Rosa Parks are popular with KS1.
-But we were keen to expand this offering.
-Who would inspire and motivate young minds?
+But we wanted to expand this offering.
+Who would inspire young minds?

-Pakistani activist, Malala Yousafzai, was an immediate choice.
-An education activist and the world’s youngest Nobel Peace Prize winner, she was attacked for her belief that all children, regardless of gender, have a right to education.
+We immediately chose Pakistani education activist, Malala Yousafzai, to add to this new workshop.
+The world’s youngest Nobel Peace Prize winner, she was attacked for her belief that all children, regardless of gender, have a right to education.
 However, rather than be silenced, she continued advocating for a world where girls are able to reach their full potential.
-Her bravery and impact are nothing short of extraordinary.
+Her bravery is nothing short of extraordinary.

-As a Civil Engineer’s daughter (I think my dad would have loved for me to go into engineering, although he encouraged my love for performing arts!), I was eager to highlight a woman within this under-represented field.
+As a Civil Engineer’s daughter (I think my dad would have loved for me to go into engineering!), I was eager to highlight a woman within this under-represented field.
 Amelia Earhart was the first female aviator to fly solo across the Atlantic Ocean.
 Not only that, but during her life she worked hard to champion opportunities for women in aviation.

-Staying within the STEM theme, my husband (a computer coder) and I have spoken for years about creating a workshop covering the mathematician and ‘world’s first computer programmer’, Ada Lovelace.
+For years, my husband (a computer coder) and I have spoken about creating a workshop covering the mathematician, Ada Lovelace.
 For many children today it’s impossible to imagine a world without computers and the internet.
-How many of them know the role that Ada played in making this possible?
+How many of them know the role that the ‘world’s first computer programmer’ played in making this possible?

 To complete our four significant women, we chose Mary Seacole.
-This British-Jamaican nurse is famed for her pioneering spirit and helping countless wounded soldiers during the Crimean War.
+This British-Jamaican nurse is famed for helping countless wounded soldiers during the Crimean War.
 Yet, Florence Nightingale’s achievements are often better-known.
 We wanted to ensure that Mary’s incredible story was also being told.

 Why International Women’s Day matters to me

-I’m incredibly lucky to be part of a company that teaches children and, ultimately, can play a part in changing harmful attitudes.
-Through our work, we build a stage where we can inspire, influence and ask children some very important questions.
+I’m incredibly lucky to be part of a company that teaches children.
+Through our work, we can play a part in changing harmful attitudes.
+We also get to ask children some very important questions.
 One of these is: how can we all make a ‘significant’ difference?
-While aspirational, we want the idea that even one person can have a positive impact on the world to never feel out of reach.
+While aspirational, we want every child to know that they have the ability to make a positive impact on the world.

-In the past, the achievements of men have often dominated our history books.
+In the past, the achievements of men have dominated our history books.
 Telling the stories of significant women gives young children the opportunity to meet more diverse role models than ever before.
-I’m raising two daughters, aged two and four.
+I’m raising two young daughters.
 I want them to grow up in a world where they believe they can be anything they want to be.
 Already they have very strong minds (I think the word often used is ‘determined’) and I love that… most of the time!

 “You will never know who stands with you if you don’t stand up first.” – Malala